Exposure and Testing Requirements for Mobile Phones Should Be Reassessed

 Agency Affected: Federal Communications Commission

 Comments: The Federal Communications Commission (FCC) is developing a record on radiofrequency (RF) exposure limits with a Notice of Inquiry.
-In the Inquiry, FCC is requesting comment to determine whether the RF exposure limits and policies need to be reassessed.
-Reply comments are due November 3, 2013.
+In the Inquiry, FCC requested comment to determine whether the RF exposure limits and policies need to be reassessed.
+Reply comments were due November 3, 2013.
+FCC has not issued any further actions in Dockets 13-84 or 03-137 and does not have a schedule yet to resolve the issues in the open proceeding.

 Recommendation: The Chairman of the FCC should reassess whether mobile phone testing requirements result in the identification of maximum RF energy exposure in likely usage configurations, particularly when mobile phones are held against the body, and update testing requirements as appropriate.